Primitive Reflexes - The First Year

 These reflexes are an important part of the developmental process, preparing a baby for specific functions such as learning to crawl, walk, talk and so on.
 A baby's brain is constantly growing and developing.
 These reflexes ensure that the correct stimulus is being sent to the brain, in order for the central nervous system (CNS) to determine what to do next.
 Development of these reflexes is to occur in a particular, and specific order.
 By the time your baby reaches 4 to 6 months of age, their brain should have matured and replaced these involuntary movements with voluntary ones.
 Once they are integrated around 12 months of age, this allows for more advanced postural reflexes to occur, which give further information to higher centers of the brain and body for further development.

-What happens if Primitive Reflexes do not fully integrate, or form in an unwanted order?
+What happens if Primitive Reflexes do not fully integrate?

 This means that the child’s neurological age and physical age may have a gap between them.
 Yes, the child may have been developing appropriately in terms of physical growth, but unfortunately their brain and central nervous system may not have established optimal motor, behavioral, and speech pathways because of these retained reflexes.
 In other words, the brain did not get a chance to fully and properly adjust to the stimuli that was being relayed, and therefore was not able to develop further pathways for new developmental skills.
 Researchers have suggested that when primitive reflexes aren’t integrated, children may face not only motor challenges, but also cognitive challenges related to disorders like ADHD, sensory processing disorder, autism, and learning disabilities.